Jelena Janković: 2017: Recovery, continued struggles with form and worst ranking since 2003

 Janković started her season at the Shenzhen Open where she lost in the first round to second seed Simona Halep.
 Next, she progressed to Hobart where she suffered a tough first-round defeat to third seed and eventual finalist Monica Niculescu.
 Conveniently, Janković gave, arguably, her best performance of the year at the Australian Open.
 She beat 26th seed Laura Siegemund and Julia Görges in her first two rounds.
 In the third round, she faced eighth seed and longtime rival Svetlana Kuznetsova.
 Kuznetsova ended up outlasting Janković in the third set 9–7 in what is currently the third-longest main draw match in Australian Open history.

 As the eighth seed at the Taiwan Open, Janković was stunned by Kurumi Nara in the first round, despite having taken the first set.
 Janković found herself needing to qualify for the main draw at the Qatar Ladies Open, and she did so successfully.
 However, she was defeated in the first round by Anastasia Pavlyuchenkova.
 The following week, Janković played at the Dubai Championships where she lost in the first round to German wildcard Mona Barthel.
 In March, Janković competed at Indian Wells where she defeated American wildcard Irina Falconi in the first round.
 In the second, she was up against 12th seed and rival Venus Williams.
 Janković raced to a one-set lead and appeared on course to the third round when Williams began finding her range.
 Janković squandered match points before losing a second set tiebreak and, eventually, the match.
 As a result, Janković's singles ranking dropped to 54.
 This loss would tie up the rivalry between Janković and the seven-time Grand Slam champion at seven wins apiece.
 Janković started the second leg of the Sunshine Swing in Miami with a first-round loss in a third set tiebreak to Yaroslava Shvedova.

 Janković began her clay-court season at the Charleston Open where she defeated Ekaterina Alexandrova in the first round.
 She was defeated in the second by sixth seed Sam Stosur.
 At the Prague Open, Janković lost in the first round to eventual finalist Kristýna Plíšková.
 At the Madrid Open, Janković was defeated in the first round by fourth seed and last year finalist Dominika Cibulková.
 Playing her final tournament before the French Open at the Italian Open, Janković lost in the second round to Julia Görges.
 Ranked 63 at the French Open, Janković was defeated in the first round by qualifier Richèl Hogenkamp.

 Janković had a very poor grass-court season.
 She suffered a first-round loss at the Rosmalen Open to qualifier Petra Krejsová.
-At the Mallorca Open, Janković was defeated in the first round by third seed and defending champion Caroline Garcia.
+At the Mallorca Open, she was defeated in the first round by third seed and defending champion Caroline Garcia.
 Ranked 67 at the Wimbledon Championships, Janković lost in round one to ninth seed Agnieszka Radwańska.